Clifton, Saint Vincent and the Grenadines Guide

 Best Time to Visit

-The best time to visit Clifton, Union Island is during the dry season, which runs from December to May.
+The best time to visit Clifton is during the dry season, which runs from December to May.
 During these months, you can expect sunny skies, warm temperatures, and lower humidity.
 This is also the peak season, so expect higher prices and more tourists.
-The shoulder seasons of November and June can also be pleasant, with fewer crowds and still good weather.
-Avoid the hurricane season, which runs from June to November, as there is a higher risk of storms.
+The shoulder seasons of November and June can also be pleasant, with fewer crowds and still relatively good weather.

 Transportation